GeorgeWang26/encrypted-compile/README.md

 # ROS2 Autocompile
 This script will remove all the cpp packages from the workspace.
-For Python packages, verification script will be added to the beginning of all files and compiled.
+For Python packages, id verification will be added to the beginning of all source files and compiled.
 A python wrapper will be created for each source file, and the source code will be moved to ws/backup.

 ## Requirement
 1. map volume `/data:/data`, this will be the place to store the encrypted verification data at `/data/encrypted`.
 With mapped volume, this data will stay the same in future updates when using new containlers.